UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 This workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.

-Throughout this documentation, there are references to running commands, tasks, and launch configurations in VS Code.
+Throughout this documentation, there are references to running VS Code commands, tasks, and launch configurations.
 Expand the box below to learn how to do so:

-??? note "Running commands, tasks, and launch configurations in VS Code"
+??? note "Running VS Code commands, tasks, and launch configurations"

     > For keyboard shortcuts on MacOS, substitute ++ctrl++ with ++cmd++

-    Commands can be run in the Command Palette.
+    VS Code commands can be run in the Command Palette.
     Open the Command Palette from the `View` menu or with ++ctrl+shift+p++.

-    Tasks can be run using the `Tasks: Run Task` command.
+    Tasks can be run using the `Tasks: Run Task` VS Code command.
 Build tasks can be run with ++ctrl+shift+b++.

     Launch configurations can be run from the [Run and Debug view](https://code.visualstudio.com/docs/editor/debugging#_run-and-debug-view){target=_blank}.

-    You can also run commands, tasks, launch configurations, and much more by typing their prefixes into an empty Command Palette.
+    You can also run VS Code commands, tasks, launch configurations, and much more by typing their prefixes into an empty Command Palette.
 Open an empty Command Palette with ++ctrl+p++.
     See the list below for some prefixes and their functions.
     For prefixes that are words, you will have to append a space to them to bring up their functions.

     - Nothing: files
-    - `>`: commands
+    - `>`: VS Code commands
     - `task`: tasks
     - `debug`: launch configurations
     - `?`: list all prefixes and their functions